folbert/fewbricks/README.md

 Due to restrictions in the WordPress table structure, the max length of a field name is 64 characters.
 So if you have fields that go a couple of levels deep (for example a brick in a flexible field that have a repeater), you may run out of space for the name.
 Therefore, it is wise to shorten names so instead of for example "download_button", use "dl_btn".
 This should be considered whe creating instances of bricks and fields.
 If the value of a field is not saved, the reason is most likely that the name is too long.
 Note that the name that is displayed when hovering the question mark next to the label is the name that you should use to get the field.
 This name is not the name that the field is stored as in the DB.

 ##ACF Local JSON
 Fewbricks supports [ACF Local JSON](http://www.advancedcustomfields.com/resources/local-json/).
-Using this hosuls speed things up a bit sinvesince we dont have to execute all the PHP-code that Fewbricks is made up of.
+Using this hosuls speed things up a bit since we dont have to execute all the PHP-code that Fewbricks is made up of.
 Follow these steps to activate local-json:

 1. As outlined in the [ACF instructions for local JSON](http://www.advancedcustomfields.com/resources/local-json/): in the themes directory, create a directory named acf-json.
 2. In the admin area, navigate to the Fewbricks admin page which is placed in the ACF menu.
 Click "Build JSON" and let the page reload.